kelseyhightower/event-gateway-on-kubernetes/README.md

 In this section you will bootstrap a two node Event Gateway cluster suitable for learning and demonstration purposes.

-> The Event Gateway configuration used in this tutorial is not recommended for production as it lacks any form of security or authentication
+> The Event Gateway configuration used in this tutorial is not recommended for production as it lacks any form of security or authentication.

 ### Create an etcd Cluster